SquareGPS/navixy-api/docs/backend-api/resources/field_service/checkin.md

     * `metadata` - metadata object.
         * `orientation` - int.
 Image exif orientation.
     * `state` - [enum](../../getting-started.md#data-types).
 Can be "created" | "in_progress" | "uploaded" | "deleted".
     * `download_url` - string.
-Actual url at which file is available.
+Actual URL at which file is available.
 Can be null if file not yet uploaded.
 * `form_id` - int.
 An ID of the form which was sent along with a check-in, can be null.
 * `form_label` - string.
 Label of the form which was sent along with a check-in, can be null.